stylekit/stylekit.github.io/_posts/_temp/_2017-04-27-css-transform.md

 **Only supports rotation for now**

-But the rest of the translates are trivial to implement, even 3dTransform 😻
+But the rest of the transforms are trivial to implement, even Transform3D 😻